rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

    rc=WJS1_Access_landing( "T01_landing","http://contoso.net/",100);
    ```

-PROTIP: Name functions beginning with the names of the file within which
+PROTIP: Name functions beginning with the name of the
-they are defined.
+file within which they are defined.

-<a name="HandleErrors"></a>

-### Design error handling

-PROTIP: Define a strategy for how to deal with errors,
-especially during stress test runs.
-LoadRunner can be set to stop on error.

-On blocking errors such as landing and login,
-create a return code variable to receive values returned from
-functions called, then if an error occured, return execution up
-to the caller rather than continue to the next statement.

-The simplest example is in the sample Action file:

-   {% highlight JavaScript %}
-   var rc=0;
-   rc=WJS1_Access_landing( "T01_landing","http://hp.com/",100);
-   if( rc != 0 ){ return rc; }
-   {% endhighlight %}

-LoadRunner can be programmed to exit at several levels.

 <a name="Randomize"></a>